Parralogic/archinstaller/READme.txt

 |
 |__
    |
-   sda3 <Your boot/efi partition, inside that parttion 2 directory will be created[/boot]inside that directory[/EFI] will be created.
+   sda3 <Your boot/efi partition, inside that partition 2 directory will be created[/boot]inside that directory[/EFI] will be created.
      |
      /boot
         |